(By a person who had to learn it the hard way.)

 Keep in mind that everything you want to appear on your webpages have to be created (or obtained) by you, and then transferred to the web host server.
 So if you create a web page that consists basically of text, but contains three different images, such as icons, bars and so forth (in the form of .jpg or .gif files), you must make sure that you send all four files via the FTP program to the server.
 In order to have gotten an image to appear on your web page, you probably had to 'insert' it.
 The way the image became 'inserted' on your web page is by the creation of a link from the web page to the image file in a directory on your computer.
 So when you send your page's file to the server, if you fail to also send the image file that you inserted, there will be nothing on that server to be linked to the page.
 The result will be a blank rectangle where your image should be.

 You should always check your web pages for errors before transferring them to the server.
 The way to do that (if you are using the Windows OS) is to simply open either the 'My Computer' or 'Windows Explorer', find the directory and then the file, and double-click on the filename.
-If you have set up the properties of .htm and .html files to open using your browser software (such as Internet Explorer or Netscape Navigator), the file should open and display just as it would on-line.
+If you have set up the properties of .htm and .html files to open using your browser software (such as Internet Explorer, Foxfire, or Google Chrome), the file should open and display just as it would on-line.
 Then you can see how it will look and if there is anything missing or in error.
-It is also a good idea to have both Internet Explorer and Netscape Navigator loaded on your computer so that you can check how your web pages will display in both popular browsers.
+It is also a good idea to have all of the current web browsers, such as Internet Explorer and Google Chrome, loaded on your computer so that you can check how your web pages will display in various of the popular browsers.